Studzienka Jankowicka: The hermit

-Before The Second World War, the hermit – Izydor Mirek, lived in Studzienka (precisely, in one of its grottos).
+Before the Second World War, the hermit – Izydor Mirek, lived in Studzienka (precisely, in one of its grottos).
 In the public opinion, he was an extremely pious and kind man.
-He was tiding up there and leading the prayers during pilgrimages.
+He was tidying up there and leading the prayers during pilgrimages.
 He donated a bell from money he received from pilgrims.

-The war period and the communist era did not encourage the cultivation of the sanctuary.
-Today the history of Studzienka Jankowicka and the place itself fall into oblivion.
+The war period and the Communist era did not encourage the cultivation of the sanctuary.
+Today the history of Studzienka Jankowicka and the place itself are fading from memory.
 More often we can meet there people looking for peace and quite than pilgrims.